zachmccabe/beijing/docs/faq.md

 ## Who sponsored this project, then?

+There are no sponsors.
+There are no affiliate links.
 I don't accept free fish or any other payment for mentions.
-There are no affiliate links.
-There are no secret sponsors.

-Readers asked for my opinions and expertise, and I value that.
+Photographers asked for my opinions and expertise, and I value their trust.

 ## Why do you need this book?